Digital Millennium Copyright Act

 I. DESIGNATED AGENT

-The Company’s Designated Agent to receive notification of alleged infringement under the DMCA Upon receipt of proper notification of claimed infringement, Company will follow the procedures outlined herein and in the DMCA.
+The Company’s Designated Agent to receive notification of alleged infringement under the DMCA Upon receipt of proper notification of claimed infringement, the Company will follow the procedures outlined herein and in the DMCA.

 II.
 COMPLAINT NOTICE PROCEDURES FOR COPYRIGHT OWNERS